B0ySetsF1re/Data_Storage_Web_App/README.md

 For **_prod_** deployment check out the Angular's official docs: **[Configuring application environments](https://angular.io/guide/build#configuring-application-environments)**

-###### Once you have all the configurations done, especially the server, the app should run and work just fine.
+###### Once you have all the configurations done, especially the server - the app should run and work just fine.